‘Thor: Ragnarok’ Cate Blanchett Rocks As Hela And Here’s What She Has To Say About Being The Supervillain

 The official Thor: Ragnarok trailer is out and it gave fans many reasons to be excited about the film.
-Besides Chris Hemsworth’ Thor’s new look and Mark Ruffalo’s Bruce Banner’s (a.k.a.
-Hulk) appearance in the movie, viewers got to see, for the first time, Cate Blanchett’s supervillain character Hela in action.
+Besides Chris Hemsworth’s Thor’s new look and Mark Ruffalo’s Bruce Banner’s (a.k.a.
+Hulk) appearance in the movie, viewers got to see, for the first time, Cate Blanchett’s supervillain character, Hela, in action.

 Cate Blanchett’s Hela in Thor: Ragnarok is a first from the Marvel Cinematic Universe since she is the first female villain in the superhero movie franchises.
 Although there have been other female villains in the world of Marvel, including Karen Gillan’s Nebula in Guardians of the Galaxy, Cate Blanchett’s Hela in Thor: Ragnarok is the first major supervillain.